cvxgrp/qcqp/README.md

 Currently two *Suggest* methods are available for QCQPs:

-* ``qcqp.suggest()`` fills the values of the variables using independent and identically distributed Gaussian random variables.
+* ``qcqp.suggest()`` or ``qcqp.suggest(RANDOM)`` fills the values of the variables using independent and identically distributed Gaussian random variables.
+* ``qcqp.suggest(SPECTRAL)`` adds all the constraints to a single (possibly nonconvex) constraint, and solves the resulting QCQP with that one constraint.
+The solution of the relaxation is then stored to the values of the variables. *The performance of this method is yet to be optimized.*
-* ``qcqp.suggest(sdp=True)`` fills the values of the variables drawn from an optimal probability distribution given by the semidefinite relaxation.
-Once the *Suggest* method is executed with the ``sdp`` flag, a lower bound (or an upper bound, in the case of a maximization problem) on the optimal value is accessible via ``qcqp.sdp_bound``.
+* ``qcqp.suggest(SDR)`` fills the values of the variables drawn from an optimal probability distribution given by the semidefinite relaxation.
+Then, a lower bound (or an upper bound, in the case of a maximization problem) on the optimal value is saved to ``qcqp.sdr_bound``.

 Below is a list of available solve methods for QCQPs: